 My hands are pretty shades of green and blue.
 There you go, Pork Chop!
 A “boy” egg for you.
 (He was not impressed with my pretty tattoo eggs.)

-And in case you were wonder, the kids didn’t help with this one.
+And in case you were wondering, the kids didn’t help with this one.
 I figured I would do a trial run to see how it goes before pulling out the dye and letting the kids have a go.
-Dye isn’t quite as easy to clean up as the liquid starch and glue we normally use.
-However, I promised them we would make some together today after school…so wish me luck and pray that my son doesn’t accidently spill a cupful of dye!
+Dye isn’t quite as easy to clean up as the liquid starch and glue we normally use. 😛 However, I promised them we would make some together today after school…so wish me luck and pray that my son doesn’t accidentally spill a cupful of dye!